MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/gdpr-delete.md

 ### Delete Virtual Agent Designer bot content

-You can follow these steps to delete an AI for Customer Service Virtual Agent bot:
+Follow these steps to delete an AI for Customer Service Virtual Agent bot:

-1. Launch the Virtual Agent Designer in your browser.
+1. Open the Virtual Agent Designer in your browser.
 2. On the Settings menu, select **General settings** to display the General tab of the Settings screen.

    > [!div class="mx-imgBorder"]
    > ![General settings](media/gdpr-export-1.png)

-3. In the Delete bot section, click **Delete bot**.
+3. In the Delete bot section, select **Delete bot**.

    > [!div class="mx-imgBorder"]
    > ![Delete bot](media/delete-bot-2.PNG)

-All bot content will be immediately deleted.
+All bot content is immediately deleted.

 ### Delete Virtual Agent Designer telemetry